samoyed-health-foundation/website/site/content/how-you-can-help.md

 # Donating

-Please contact Pam Barbe at [pam.barbe@samoyedhealthfoundation.org](mailto:pam.barbe@samoyedhealthfoundation.org)
+Please contact our Treasurer at [treasurer@samoyedhealthfoundation.org](mailto:treasurer@samoyedhealthfoundation.org?subject=Donating)

 # Volunteering

 We would love your assistance!

-Please contact Pam Barbe at [pam.barbe@samoyedhealthfoundation.org](mailto:pam.barbe@samoyedhealthfoundation.org) for more information.
+Please contact our President at [president@samoyedhealthfoundation.org](mailto:president@samoyedhealthfoundation.org?subject=Volunteering) for more information.

 # Enrolling your Samoyed in the DNA Database